The Bible tells one story. Humanity growing up.

 For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart. — Hebrews 4:12 ESV

 A sword cuts.
-If the Bible has never cut you — never made you question your own assumptions, never convicted you of something you’d rather not face — you might not have actually read it yet.
+If the Bible has never cut you — never made you question your own assumptions, never convicted you of something you’d rather not face — you should try reading it again.

 The preface told you to read the Bible for yourself after you finish here.
-That wasn’t a suggestion.
-It was the whole point.
 These twenty-four hours are a map.
 The Bible is the territory.
-And maps are useful, but they’re no substitute for walking the ground yourself.
+And maps are useful, but they’re no substitute for walking the ground yourself and taking in the scale of the mission.

 The mission is grounded in the Bible.
 It is the product of reading the whole thing, thinking hard about why it exists, and arriving at an understanding of what God set in motion and what humanity is supposed to do about it.
 You can question the mission — that is fine, and it is encouraged.
 But question it honestly, with the full weight of Scripture behind you, not with a single verse pulled from a Google search.